luispablo/link-browser-validation/README.md

 </html>
 ```

+**IMPORTANT**: The ```script``` to include the JS file has to be in the end of the HTML body, as shown in the previous sample code.

 ### Blocking browser

-If you want to **prohibit** the navigation with certain browsers use the attribute ```data-browser-bock```.
+If you want to **prohibit** the navigation with certain browsers use the attribute ```data-browser-block```.
 It will alert the user of the block set for the specified browsers, and won't continue to the link destination.

 ```html
   <a href="http://microsoft.com" target="_blank" data-browser-block="Chrome">